SSU men’s basketball adds Brown to staff - Portsmouth Daily Times

 Jack Trainer

-A constant figure on Shawnee State’s sideline over the past two seasons, the 2021-22 season will mark the third for Jack Trainer inside the SSU basketball program.
+A constant figure on Shawnee State’s sideline over the past two seasons, the 2021-22 season will mark the third for Trainer inside the program.

-In his first two seasons at SSU, Trainer’s knowledge and player-first relationships have been critical as the Bears went 21-11 in Trainer’s first year with a NAIA Division I National Tournament bid, then improved greatly to 31-2 overall with a NAIA National Championship in the 2020-21 campaign — sweet revenge after the 2019-20 bid was wiped out due to COVID-19.
+In his first two seasons at SSU, Trainer’s knowledge and player-first relationships have been critical as the Bears went 21-11 in his first year with a NAIA Division I National Tournament bid, then improved greatly to 31-2 with the NAIA National Championship in the 2020-21 campaign — sweet revenge after that 2019-20 bid was wiped out due to COVID-19.

-Over the course of Trainer’s career, he’s coached at over a dozen different stops as either a head coach or as an assistant coach, including Waverly High School, Rio Grande, Peebles High School, Ohio, Eastern Kentucky, Youngstown State, Miami University’s women’s, Owens Community College, and Clay High School among others.
+Over the course of Trainer’s career, he’s coached at over a dozen different stops as either a head coach or as an assistant coach — including Waverly High School, the University of Rio Grande, Peebles High School, Ohio University, Eastern Kentucky University, Youngstown State University, Miami University’s women’s, Owens Community College and Clay High School among others.

 “These guys are really fun to work with and for,” Trainer said.
 “It’s a lot of fun everyday.
 It means a lot.
 It’s a long year, especially when you play late into March, but it’s still fun for me to work with young people.
 I’m so appreciative of Coach (DeLano) Thomas allowing me to be part of it.
 It’s a lot of fun, and it’s very meaningful work.
 He, Coach Lin (Lindal Yarbrough) and our entire group have done an excellent job of buying in.
 I believe the biggest key to our success is the fact that we enjoy being together.
 Last year, it never got old being in the gym.
 With a lot of teams, you’ll sense that three to four months in, guys are tired of it.
 These guys never got that way.
 They still enjoyed coming into practice, even on March 22.
 They still enjoyed being together and they still enjoyed each other’s company.
 A lot of that has had to do with the tone that our players and staff have set, and our staff and players have set.
 The expectation is that you will be something bigger than yourself.”